 Caring for Baby Gums

 If your baby fusses, keep trying.
-She'll get used to the sensation of having the gums cleaned, and many babies may even learn to enjoy it.
+They'll get used to the sensation of having the gums cleaned, and many babies may even learn to enjoy it.

 Caring for Baby Teeth

 As soon as your baby's first teeth appear, it's time to start using a toothbrush and toothpaste.
-Twice a day, gently brush your baby's teeth with a soft bristled toothbrush, like Colgate My First toothbrush, and a grain-sized amount of fluoride-free toothpaste.
-This toothbrush head is specially sized for small children whose teeth are still developing.
+Twice a day, gently brush your baby's teeth with a soft bristled toothbrush, and a grain-sized amount of fluoride-free toothpaste.
+The head of your baby's toothbrush should be specially sized for small children whose teeth are still developing.

 Brushing is important because babies can develop cavities just like adults.
 In the early stages, cavities appear as white spots on the teeth.
 As the cavities get larger, you may see black or brown spots on your baby's teeth.
 Bad breath can also be a sign that your baby has a cavity.